Hayden Poulter

-Hayden Tyrone Poulter (August 1961 – 22 September 2018) was a New Zealand spree killer who murdered three people in Auckland in October 1996.
+Hayden Tyrone Poulter (August 1961 – 22 September 2018) was a New Zealand serial killer who murdered three people in Auckland in October 1996.
 Convicted of all three murders but boasted of committing more, he was sentenced to life imprisonment.
 Following a brief stint out of prison on parole before it was revoked, Poulter killed himself in September 2018 at Whanganui Prison.
-Despite being a spree killer He has been labelled in the media as New Zealand's first serial killer.
+He has been labelled in the media as New Zealand's first serial killer.

 Early life

 Poulter was born in August 1961, in New Zealand, to a British couple who had migrated to the country.
 His father was a violent person who left his family and the country, leaving Poulter to be raised by his mother and stepfather.
 During his teenage years, Poulter spent time in different foster homes where he claimed he was abused.
 In 1978, Poulter joined the Navy but was later discharged.
 He went on to work in various jobs including advertising, farming, fishing, shearing, and demolition.
 Between each job Poulter racked up a string of convictions, reaching sixty-seven in total, however, none of them were for violence.

 Poulter suffered from epilepsy and depression, and attempted suicide at least three times.
 He had a brief relationship with a woman and fathered a son, but by the early 1990s, both Poulter's partner and son had left him.
 He entered Odyssey House, a drug and alcohol support service based in Christchurch, seeking treatment for his addictions.
 He was hooked on cannabis and LSD at the time, and was close to graduating, however, he relapsed.
 He then got into a relationship with a sex worker who he met at Odyssey House.
 She was later jailed after committing an aggravated robbery of a dairy, during which she was shot by police.
 According to Poulter, this was what triggered him and pushed him over the edge.